wp-plugins/lexi/readme.txt

 Yes.
 Copy the file lexi.css to your theme folder.
 The plugin will check for it.

+= Lexi can't reed the xyz feed =

+First, try to open it with the RSS widget (the one from Wordpress).
+If you can read the feed, write a comment in my __[personal page](http://www.sebaxtian.com/acerca-de/lexi "Lexi's page")__ and add the RSS feed.

+If you can't open it with this widget, it means the problem is in the library.
+To solve this situation, use a Mashup engine like __[Yahoo Pipe](http://pipes.yahoo.com/pipes/ "A mashup editor")__ to create a new RSS feed using the original data, and use it instead the original one.

 == Screenshots ==

 1. Feeds administrator.